dangerousdan/DiMaria/README.md

 ```

 #### Aliasception
 It is also possible to alias an alias.
+Parameters will be merged together.
 The 'outer' alias parameters will take precedence.

 #### Handling Interfaces with Aliases
 Aliasing also allows you to set a preferred implementation of an interface.